inocan-group/do-devops/src/commands/README.md

     ```

 2. **`description`** - to be active a command must also have a description, this can be exported as a _string_ or a _function_.
 In the case of a function, the function will be passed `argv` and `opts` to that it may respond to this information.
+3. **`syntax`** - you can override the generic syntax that displayed for the command in help
-3. **`examples`** - to add more information to the help system it is often a good idea to provide examples.
+4. **`examples`** - to add more information to the help system it is often a good idea to provide examples.
 This will be displayed along with other _meta_ when the user types: `do <command> --help`
-4. **`options`** - a command is allowed to add any additional options they need to fill out their functionality.
+5. **`options`** - a command is allowed to add any additional options they need to fill out their functionality.
 This is done by exporting either an array format or a function which returns an array.
 This array is typed with the `OptionDefinition` type:

     **Static Form**:
     ```typescript